wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 !!! note
     MQTT Explorer is a helpful tool to review the topic structure for a given MQTT broker and visually work with the MQTT protocol.
 There exist many MQTT client and server software.
-To work with MQTT programatically (for example, in Python), [paho-mqtt](https://pypi.org/project/paho-mqtt/) can be used to connect to an MQTT broker and process incoming messages.
+To work with MQTT programmatically (for example, in Python), [paho-mqtt](https://pypi.org/project/paho-mqtt/) can be used to connect to an MQTT broker and process incoming messages.

 ## Conclusion